bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Ex - When we use `throw foo;`, it returns a completion record with `{ [[Type]]: 'throw',  [[Value]]: foo }`.

 ⭐️ Return statements also create a completion record - where `[[Value]]` stores the returned value  and `[[Type]]` is 'return'.
 ☝️ That is rather expected, but what happens when your function doesn't return anything?
-Well, it returns a "normal" completion record (`[[Type]]` is normal)
+Well, it returns a "normal" completion record (`[[Type]]` is normal).
+I

 c. `[[Target]]` - This is a lesser used construct. continue and break statements can have a optional label - which can be used like `break foo;`.
 This label 'foo' is stored in the [[Target]] field.

 How does `break foo;` work?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3MzI4NDcwOSw0Nzg1MTM4NDIsMTM2Nj
+eyJoaXN0b3J5IjpbMjM2NjIxNzEwLDQ3ODUxMzg0MiwxMzY2Mz
-M4MDkxMCw1NDgyNjI1OTYsLTEyMzY2MzY0NzEsMTIxMjIzODE3
+gwOTEwLDU0ODI2MjU5NiwtMTIzNjYzNjQ3MSwxMjEyMjM4MTcx
-MSwtMTAwMTM1ODY5MywtNTM0NTQ0NjMyXX0=
+LC0xMDAxMzU4NjkzLC01MzQ1NDQ2MzJdfQ==
 -->